 These days, students learning Chinese vocabulary are spoiled for choice.
 But with so many resources to choose from, how do you choose?
-In this article, I’ve listed the most popular options along with some meaningful direction on when to deploy them.
+I’ve listed the most popular options in this article and some meaningful directions on when to deploy them.

 Spaced repetition apps (like Hack Chinese or Anki)